-Marijuana Delivery Operator or Delivery Operator means an entity licensed to purchase at Wholesale and Warehouse-Finished Marijuana Products acquired from a Marijuana Cultivator, Marijuana Product Manufacturer, Microbusiness or Craft Marijuana Cooperative, and White Label, Repackage, sell and deliver Finished Marijuana Products, Marijuana Accessories and Marijuana Branded Goods directly to Consumers, but and is not authorized to Repackage Marijuana or Marijuana Products.
-A Delivery Operator is not allowed to oroperate a storefront under this license.
-A Delivery Operator is an additional license type under M.G.L. c.
+Marijuana Delivery Operator or Delivery Operator means an entity licensed to purchase at Wholesale and Warehouse_Finished Marijuana Products acquired from a Marijuana Cultivator, Marijuana Product Manufacturer, Microbusiness or Craft Marijuana Cooperative, and White Label, Repackage, sell and deliver Finished Marijuana Products, Marijuana Accessories and Marijuana Branded Goods directly to Consumers, but is not authorized to Repackage Marijuana or Marijuana Products or operate a storefront under this license_A Delivery Operator is an additional license type under M.G.L. c.
 94G, § 4(b)(1) that allows for limited delivery of Marijuana or Marijuana Products to Consumers; and shall not be considered to be a Marijuana Retailer under 935 CMR 500.002 or 500.050 and shall be subject to 935 CMR 500.050(1)(b).
-A Delivery Operator must comply with the labeling requirements of 935 CMR 500.105(5) and 935 CMR 500.105(6) handling and Repackaging requirements of Marijuana that has already been wrapped or sealed, under 935 CMR 500.105(3)(a) and 935 CMR 500.105(3)(b).